-Lives to be positively impacted and influenced by 2030: our goal for CSR initiatives and sustainable progress.
+Our CSR programmes are designed to undertake focused interventions to address the persistent environmental and social challenges that impede inclusive and sustainable progress.
 We work diligently with the government, as well as our partners and communities towards building an inclusive and cohesive society, which in turn enhances our brand equity and enables us to attract and retain talent with a sense of purpose.